WordPress database error: [Table 'clanmacw_wp167.wpay_ppress_meta_data' doesn't exist]

 A good looking car from all angles we feel that its a design that has matured well as it has got older and as the years go by we believe that more desirable versions of the Mk 5 Golf, such as the R32 and the GTi models will be future classics so it might be worth holding onto one if you do own one as we can see these going up in price.

 Stepping into the car and closing the driver’s door you notice that straightaway you are aware of the car’s Germanic engineering.
 We were driving a 2007 plate Citroen C3 before the Volkswagen Golf and the sound of the VW Mk5 Golf’s door closing was night and day.
-The Citroen was just tinny and low-rent whereas the Golf was more of a quality thud which filled you with a confidence that you were in a car that was better engineered and obviously more expensive in comparison, well you do tend to get what you pay for.
+The Citroen was just tinny and low-rent whereas the Golf was more of a quality thud which filled you with confidence that you were in a car that was better engineered and obviously more expensive in comparison, well you do tend to get what you pay for.

 Scanning the interior you note that the car is well screwed together on the inside.
 All interior materials in the VW Golf have a high quality feel about them.
 From the soft material lined door pockets, which help dampen sound if you have anything loose stored in them, through to the quality of the leather steering wheel you can totally understand why Golfs have that desirability factor about them.

 The cabin is light and airy plus it is spacious, making it ideal as a vehicle to transport your family about.
-As well as generous legroom in the front there is also a fair amount of legroom and headroom in the back and on long journeys when sat in the back you can only be thankful for this, especially when you compare the same 400 mile trip from a Mk7 2010 Fiesta to a Golf then that extra room in the back is a must.
+As well as generous legroom in the front there is also a fair amount of legroom and headroom in the back and on long journeys when sat in the back you can only be thankful for this, especially when you compare the same 400 mile trip from an Mk7 2010 Fiesta to a Golf then that extra room in the back is a must.

 The seats in the front are comfortable and the model we are writing about here had the added bonus of lumbar support which is a great plus when embarking on those long trips up and down the country.
 In the back, you can sit three adults but as with most cars, that transmission tunnel can make it a bit of a squeeze.

 Storage wise the boot is ample for a well-travelled family and the only issue you may have if you use this car to lug about longer items and you need the seats to fold down, then unfortunately, they do not fold down totally flat and will have a slight ridge to them.
-The boot also sports little handle points either side of the boot, where you can hold your shopping bags upright which stops them from moving about the boot area when driving.
+The boot also sports little handle points on either side of the boot, where you can hold your shopping bags upright which stops them from moving about the boot area when driving.
 The boot area also has a 12v socket point where you can plugin various items such as those important charging cables to allow people in the back to charge or use their devices.

 There are other storage areas in the cabin of this Golf which does give it a practical edge.
 With well-sized door pockets, a generous glove box and even a sunglasses stowage area there are plenty of places to store your nicknacks if needed.